ditojs/dito/packages/admin/README.md

-# Dito
+# Dito.js Admin

-> A schema based admin framework with auto-generated forms for Vue.js
+Dito.js Admin is a schema based admin interface for Dito.js Server, featuring auto-generated views and forms and built with Vue.js

 ## Build Setup